CalvinMT/M1-INFO/First Half/TLI/TP-2/README.md

 ## Implementation

+### Actions

+Actions are instanciated in a static instance of Actions, allowing them to be used anywhere.

+### URLs

+URLs are stored in `URLListModel`, listened to by `PanelDownloads` and by each `DownloadBox` to manage the display of the stack layout.
+When a download is removed by the `DownloadManager`, the objects instanciated from both of the previous classes will be called through the `ListDataListener`.

 ...

+### Notifications

 A finished download brings the window to the front.
 > On Windows, `toFront()` enables a flash notification on the application's icon in the taskbar if its window is not visible